amirahnasihah/hashnode-blog-posts/clbb3k7tr000008mdgblw9myk.md

 To generate images that match your imagination, it may take several attempts to get a result you like.
 Repeat the process a few times using the same prompt before tweaking the prompt or adjusting the settings to make it more specific or detailed.

 After trying a few times, you can start to adjust the prompt to create the exact image you want.
-Practice is key to developing a strong understanding of how the AI works and how to use it as an artistic tool.
+Practice is key to developing a strong understanding of how AI works and how to use it as an artistic tool.

 Generate multiple images using the same prompt to see how the results vary.
 You may find that the same prompt produces different results each time, so it's worth trying several times to see which image you like best.